samjmarshall/samjmarshall/README.md

 I have extensive experience building technology teams, cloud platforms, software, and leading transformation projects.
 Championing the use of modern methodologies and technologies.

-I'm currently focused on collaborating with stakeholders to deliver maximum business value from modern software development practices and technologies.
+Focused on collaborating with stakeholders to deliver maximum business value from modern software development practices and technologies.

 ## Key Roles